amritlamsal123/developer_associate/README.md

 #### GetItem
   * The GetItem operation returns a set of attributes for the item with the given primary key.
 If there is no matching item, GetItem does not return any data and there will be no Item element in the response.
   * GetItem provides an eventually consistent read by default.
 If your application requires a strongly consistent read, set ConsistentRead to true
+#### Query
+  * The Query operation finds items based on primary key values.
+You can query any table or secondary index that has a composite primary key (a partition key and a sort key).
+  * The Query operation will return all of the items from the table or index with that partition key value.
+You can optionally narrow the scope of the Query operation by specifying a sort key value and a comparison operator in KeyConditionExpression.
+  * Query results are always sorted by the sort key value.
+If the data type of the sort key is Number, the results are returned in numeric order; otherwise, the results are returned in order of UTF-8 bytes.
+By default, the sort order is ascending.
+To reverse the order, set the ScanIndexForward parameter to false.
+  *  To further refine the Query results, you can optionally provide a FilterExpression.
+A FilterExpression determines which items within the results should be returned to you
+  * FilterExpression is applied after a Query finishes, but before the results are returned.
+A FilterExpression cannot contain partition key or sort key attributes.
+You need to specify those attributes in the KeyConditionExpression.
 ### Errors
 #### ProvisionedThroughputExceededException
   * Your request rate is too high.
 The AWS SDKs for DynamoDB automatically retry requests that receive this exception.
 Your request is eventually successful, unless your retry queue is too large to finish.
 Reduce the frequency of requests and **use exponential backoff**.
 HTTP Status Code: 400